MicrosoftDocs/bot-docs/articles/what-is-new.md

 ![Telemetry In AppInsights](https://raw.githubusercontent.com/microsoft/botframework-sdk/master/docs/media/UserFlowsAppInsights.jpg?raw=true)

-## Health Check APIs
-Support was added for a new invoke named `healthCheck` that allows a sender to verify if a bot is responding to requests, and if trust can be established between the sender and the bot.
-The bot also has the option of overriding the response to add additional health information in the response.

 ## Adaptive Dialogs
-We’re also excited to make Adaptive Dialogs generally available in C# and as a preview release in JavaScript!
+We’re also excited to make [Adaptive Dialogs](v4sdk/bot-builder-adaptive-dialog-introduction.md) generally available in C# and as a preview release in JavaScript!

 Adaptive Dialogs, which underpin the dialog design and management authoring features found in Bot Framework Composer, enable developers to dynamically update conversation flow based on context and events.
 This is especially useful when dealing with more sophisticated conversation requirements, such as context switches and interruptions.
 Bot Framework Skills can now also leverage Adaptive Dialogs.